Multi-Index Sequential Monte Carlo Methods for partially observed Stochastic Partial Differential Equations: Numerical Results

 The coupling of the $k_\alpha$ $(1 \leq k_\alpha \leq 4)$ discretized probability laws is constructed as follows.
 We start with the simulation of the most expensive random variable that corresponds to the multi-index $\alpha$.
 For simulations involving $\alpha_x - 1$, only the subset of the first $K_{\alpha-e_x}$ components are retained.
 For simulations involving $\alpha_t - 1$, $r_{k,i}$ in (\ref{expEuler}) is replaced by $\widehat{r}_{k,i} = e^{-\lambda_kh}\widetilde{r}_{k,2i} + \widetilde{r}_{k,2i+1}$ \cite{chernov2016multilevel} for $i=0,1,...,M_{\alpha-e_t}-1$, where $\{\widetilde{r}_{k,i}\}_{i=0}^{M_\alpha-1}$ are simulated with respect to the multi-index $\alpha$.

 Assumption \ref{ass:mimc2} (b) was verified directly by estimating the quantity in Theorem \ref{thm:main} using the empirical variance over 20 multi-increment estimators.
-The values $\beta_x = 1$ and $\beta_t = 2$ were fit, which is consistent with the results in \cite{jklz}.
+The values $\beta_x = 1$ and $\beta_t = 2$ were fit, for $\gamma_x=\gamma_t=1$, which is consistent with the results in \cite{jklz}. {We also assume $w_i = \beta_i/2$, as in \cite{jklz}, and this is verified numerically.
+It is noted that assumption \ref{hyp:B} is likely not satisfied in this example, and so the numerical results are testing the applicability of the method under weaker assumptions than provided by the theory.}

+\blu{Following from the linear Gaussian form of (\ref{expEuler}), $u_{\alpha,k,i}$ is Gaussian.
+Since the observations are also linear and Gaussian, the posterior on the state path is Gaussian can be computed exactly (for fixed parameters $\theta$) using the classical Kalman smoother \cite{law2015data}.
+In fact, it can be computed without time discretization error, as shown in \cite{jklz}.
+Following from standard identities for Gaussian random variables, its normalizing constant (the true marginal likelihood $p(y_{0:n}|\theta)$) can be computed exactly as well.
+As a result, the true likelihood calculated from the Kalman smoother with high spatial resolution and no time discretization error is used within standard MCMC to produce a ground truth, denoted by $\bbE(\varphi)$.
+The MSE (denoted $\varepsilon^2$ in Proposition \ref{pro:mimcmc}) of the approximations is then computed as follows.
+For a given estimator $\hat \varphi$ the MSE is estimated using